 3. Learning to say no to others.

-5. Become addicted to something positive, refill your human needs in a positive way.
-Certainty, uncertainty, love and connection, significance, growth, contribution, starting new things provides uncertainty, take baby steps.
-Starting new routines for you to fill certainty.
+5. Becoming addicted to something positive positively refill your human needs.
+Certainty, uncertainty, love and connection, significance, growth, contribution, starting new things provides uncertainty.
+Take baby steps.
+Creating new routines for you to fill certainty.
 Keep going and fill them all up.

-6. Tell yourself constantly you are good enough, you are worth, you are loveable.
+6. Tell yourself constantly you are good enough and you are worth it.
+You are loveable.